top of page

 The cover of But the sun, and the ships, and the fish, and the waves. by Conyer Clayton.
 This book cover features a bedroom completely submerged underwater with the windows flung open and white curtains floating in the water.
 An end table floats in the water near the top of the cover.

-WINNER of the Archibald Lampman Award!
+Winner of the Archibald Lampman Award

-LONGLISTED for the League of Canadian Poets
+Longlisted for the League of Canadian Poets Pat Lowther Memorial Award

-LONGLISTED for the League of Canadian Poets
+Longlisted for the League of Canadian Poets Raymond Souster Award

 Shortlisted for the ReLit Award for Poetry